Be More Effective – Unite With Your Neighbors

 Organizing a coordinated tenant effort is not easy, but it’s a powerful tool and sometimes necessary.
 Improving conditions for everyone, making the building safe, peaceful, and livable for each tenant, and getting the landlord to shape up and act like a decent human being, are goals worth winning.

-Here's an example of the spectrum of complaints a unified tenant's group can present in Court.
-In representing a tenant's association against a landlord who neglected the building for some fifteen years, McAdams Law alerted the Court to these horrific conditions which existed at various times: the elevator was shut down more often than it worked, there was no heat or hot water, the building entrance would not lock, strangers loitered in the halls, bed bugs, roaches and mice infested the building, kitchen ranges leaked gas, refrigerators broke down, a tenant suffered carbon monoxide poisoning, a small child watched an intruder shoot his father dead in the public hallway, and disabled patients had to move into nursing homes because the defective elevator trapped them in the building.
+Here’s an example of the spectrum of complaints a unified tenant’s group can present in court.
+In representing a tenant’s association against a landlord who neglected the building for some 15 years, McAdams Law alerted the court to these horrific conditions that existed at various times: the elevator was shut down more often than it worked; there was no heat or hot water; the building entrance would not lock; strangers loitered in the halls; bed bugs, roaches and mice infested the building; kitchen ranges leaked gas; refrigerators broke down; a tenant suffered carbon monoxide poisoning; a small child watched an intruder shoot his father dead in the public hallway; and disabled patients had to move into nursing homes because the defective elevator trapped them in the building.